/features/integrations/pricing/faq /contact

 $ code ./project

-VS Code, Xcode, Cursor, Zed, Neovim.
-Sourcetree, Tower, Fork, GitKraken.
-Pick your weapon — RepoPad launches it.
+VS Code, Cursor, Zed, Neovim.
+Lazygit, Tower, Fork. iTerm2, Warp, Ghostty, Alacritty.
+Pick your weapons per repo — RepoPad respects your choice.

 1